 Hi Martin, Phil from the Safety Hub here.
 I'm assuming that because you're a worldnomads.com member you know that among the many awesome things we offer trav... read more »about 5 years ago

 is it safe to travel and stay in cambodia. my daughter is thinking about going there for an internship

-Sonnibor, it's one of the safer countries to visit, as long as she takes all the usual precautions. petty crime can be quite high especially in tourist areas... read more »about 4 years ago
+Sonnibor, it's one of the safer countries to visit, as long as she takes all the usual precautions. petty crime can be quite high especially in tourist areas... read more »over 5 years ago

 Is it safe and convenience to travel in Siem Reap and Angkor Wat by free travel?
 Any suggestion for how to plan three days trip?

 I reckon your greatest threat is the not-so-humble mosquito! http://journals.worldnomads.com/safetyhub/country/37/Cambodia Look after your health.
-Phil read more »over 4 years ago
+Phil read more »almost 6 years ago